-With the diversity of workforces in the UK today, there will inevitably be many workers of different nationalities and with different languages and cultures.
-This will mean that employers may need to deal with issues regarding what language is used in the workplace, particularly if many workers do not have English as their first language.
+With the diversity of workforces in the UK today, there’ll inevitably be many workers of different nationalities and with different languages and cultures.
+This will mean that employers may need to deal with issues regarding what language is used in the workplace, particularly if many workers don’t speak English as their first language.

-One of the most important aspects of any ‘language policy’ that an employer adopts is not to discriminate against any workers under the Equality Act 2010 (compensation for discrimination claims at an Employment Tribunal are ‘uncapped’ so have no limit).
-This includes race discrimination, defined as colour, nationality, ethnic and national origins.
+The most important aspects of any ‘language policy’ that an employer adopts is that it doesn’t discriminate against any workers by breaking the Equality Act 2010 legislation (compensation for discrimination claims at an Employment Tribunal are ‘uncapped’ so have no limit).
+The Equality Act includes race discrimination, which is defined as colour, nationality, ethnic and national origins.

-‘Less favourable’ treatment because of race would be unlawful direct discrimination.
-Indirect discrimination is harder to recognise – it needs a ‘provision, criteria or practice’ in place in the workplace, which applies to all, but which puts people in a certain racial group at a particular disadvantage.
+If a worker received ‘less favourable’ treatment because of their race, this would be unlawful direct discrimination.
+‘Indirect’ discrimination is harder to recognise – it needs a ‘provision, criterion or practice’ in place in the workplace, that applies to all, but which puts people of a certain racial group at a particular disadvantage.

-If an employer could not justify this requirement, the treatment would be unlawful for those who are not native English speakers, as they are less likely to be able to comply with the requirement.
-For example, if excellent English language skills were needed to perform the job satisfactorily then this could be justification, for example for a customer-facing job.
-If the job is not customer-facing, perhaps in a factory, then only basic English language skills may be needed to perform the role satisfactorily and safely (to understand what is required in the job).
+If an employer can’t justify this requirement, the treatment would be seen as unlawful for those who aren’t native English speakers, as they’re less likely to be able to comply with the requirement.
+If excellent English language skills were needed to perform the job satisfactorily, for example for a customer-facing job, the employer may be justified in requiring this ‘criterion’.
+If the job isn’t customer-facing, perhaps in a factory, only basic English language skills may be needed to perform the role satisfactorily and safely (to understand what is required in the job).

-However, what about general communication between the workforce, does this have to be in English too?
+What about general communication between the workforce – does this have to be in English too?

-If an employer required all communication in the workplace to be in English, they would need to justify this so it is not indirectly discriminatory.
-This could be justified where it would reduce misunderstandings in terms of legal, health and safety or financial issues or promote good employee relations.
-English-speaking employees who do not understand what their colleagues are talking about in another language may be upset and feel excluded.
+If an employer required all communication in the workplace to be in English, they’d need to justify this so it isn’t indirectly discriminatory.
+This could be justified where it would reduce misunderstandings in terms of legal, health and safety or financial issues or promote good employee relations, or if English-speaking employees (who don’t understand what their colleagues are talking about in another language) may be upset and feel excluded.

-Three recent employment law cases highlight the complicated issues involved here:
+Three employment law cases highlight the complicated issues involved here:

-The conclusion – it will be difficult to justify imposing one particular language outside of work duties (on breaks or in casual conversations) or outside of working hours at social events.
+To conclude, it’ll be difficult for employers to justify imposing one particular language outside of work duties (on breaks or in casual conversations) or outside of working hours at social events.

 If an Employer needs to consider their language policy they should consider:

-At the beginning of August 2015 the Government announced that public sector workers ‘must have fluent English’.
-From September, the Government said that people who do not speak fluent English will be barred from public sector jobs in England, Scotland and Wales which involve working directly with the public.
-The new rules form part of the Governments Immigration Bill and will require workers to have language skills equivalent to GCSE grade C or above.
-The Government will issue guidance in a code of practice on how each organisation will test their staff.
-Existing employees who are not fluent enough may be given time to improve.
+At the beginning of August 2015, the government announced that public sector workers ‘must have fluent English’.
+In September, the government said that people who do not speak fluent English will be barred from public sector jobs in England, Scotland and Wales which involve working directly with the public.
+The new rules form part of the government’s Immigration Bill and will require workers to have language skills equivalent to GCSE grade C or above.
+The government issued guidance in a code of practice on how each organisation will test their staff.
+Existing employees who aren’t fluent enough may be given time to improve.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.